Exposure to HIV: Post-Exposure Prophylaxis (PEP)

 When HIV first gets into the bloodstream, it can take time before the virus permanently infects someone.
 PEPSE (Post-Exposure Prophylaxis following Sexual Exposure) can prevent this happening, if it is given quickly enough.

-Talk to us or a doctor if you have had unprotected sex or a condom failure with someone who is known to be HIV positive and not on effective HIV treatment, or who has a high chance of being HIV positive, or if you have been sexually assaulted.
-Your risk will be assessed and we will advise whether PEPSE is suitable for you.
+Talk to us or a doctor if you have had unprotected sex or a condom failure with someone who is known to be HIV positive, or who has a high chance of being HIV positive, or if you have been sexually assaulted.
+Your risk will be assessed and we will advise whether PEP is suitable for you.

 PEPSE must be started within 72 hours after possible HIV exposure.
-The sooner the treatment is started the more effective it is, so if you have been exposed to HIV it is important to contact us or see a doctor in the Emergency Department as soon as possible for assessment.
+The sooner the treatment is started the more effective it is, so if you have been exposed to HIV it is important to contact us or a doctor as soon as possible for assessment.

 Outside of Luton Sexual Health’s clinical hours, you can go to Accident and Emergency at Luton & Dunstable Hospital.